colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

 #generate all the values for the years from 2012 until now, for the 10,000m
 ten_thousand = y_value_generator("10,000m")
 ```
-# 800M Kernel Density

 Here's the kernel density for the 800m, years 2012-2021.
-2020 is excluded because of the pandemic year.
-While the overall graph is correct, I have not yet finished properly labeling each output, so for now the x-axis on every graph says "2012" by default.
+2020 is not included because of the pandemic year.

 ```python